Course of Study

 The Advanced Certificate in Gifted Education is a degree program.
 Hunter College graduate students may not enroll in two degree programs simultaneously.
 If Hunter College Masters students outside the department of Special Education wish to enroll in some gifted education courses, then they must receive permission from their adviser and from the Gifted Education Program Coordinator.

-In addition, students who plan to apply for the Advanced Certificate in Gifted Education degree after they complete their Masters must contact Dr. Elissa Brown, the Program Coordinator, before applying to the program to receive important information about the process.
+In addition, students who plan to apply for the Advanced Certificate in Gifted Education degree may do so during their last semester of a Masters program or after they complete their Masters.
+Contact Dr. Elissa Brown, the Program Coordinator, before applying to the program to receive important information about the process.

 Contact Dr. Elissa Brown Gifted Program Coordinator, for details: